scrouthtv/termios/README.md

 goterm
 ======

-I originally adopted this library from `creack` on GitHub.
-The original project had to functions: setting / reading terminal size and (un-) setting raw mode.
+I originally adopted this library from *creack* on GitHub.
+The original project had these functions: setting / reading terminal size and (un-) setting raw mode.

 The key parsing API supports these keys on all supported terminals:
  - Letters: a-z, A-Z, 0-9, Extended Latin (U+0100 - U+FFFF)